 The University of Akron Board of Trustees

 The University of Akron's Board of Trustees is the governing body for The University of Akron, pursuant to Ohio Revised Code 3359.01.
-The Board is composed of 11 members—9 voting members and 2 nonvoting student members—all of whom are appointed by the Governor of Ohio with the advice and consent of the State Senate.
-Trustees are appointed to a nine-year term of office, with the exception of Student Trustees who are appointed to a two-year term.
+The Board is composed of nine voting members and two nonvoting student members, all appointed by the Governor of Ohio with the advice and consent of the State Senate.
+Trustees are appointed to nine-year terms, with the exception of the Student Trustees, who are appointed to two-year terms.

-On October 26, 2011, the Board adopted Rule 3359-1-10 thereby creating the position of Advisory Trustee and enabling the Board to add up to three non-voting members in that position, in addition to the 11 governor-appointed individuals.
+In 2011, the Board adopted Rule 3359-1-10, thereby creating the position of Advisory Trustee and enabling the Board to add up to three non-voting members in that position, in addition to the 11 governor-appointed individuals.

 - April 18, 2018: Dr. John C. Green named interim president starting May 1